 The top floor of 1 Hotel Brooklyn Bridge also has a small but beautiful infinity pool.
 This one is reserved only for hotel guests.

-Minimalistic but still charming, The James is one of SoHo's best boutique hotels, thanks to its unique style and community spirits.
+Minimalistic but still charming, ModernHaus SoHo (Tused to be The James) is one of SoHo's best boutique hotels, thanks to its unique style and community spirits.

 Each of the 114 apartment-style rooms features fantastic views of the city, dimmer-switch floor lamps, elegant bathrooms with peek-a-boo glass walls, Intelligent Nutrient toiletries, comfortable beds, and WiFi.

-Known as Jimmy at The James, this modern and luxurious rooftop bar offers jaw-dropping views of the Freedom Tower, the Empire State, and other New York famous landmarks.
+Known as JIMMY SoHo, this modern and luxurious rooftop bar offers jaw-dropping views of the Freedom Tower, the Empire State, and other New York famous landmarks.

-Comfortable lounge chaises and sofas, dedicated service, modern decorations, and an air of exclusivity make The James an ideal choice for when you want to enjoy drinks alongside an intimate conversation.
+Comfortable lounge chaises and sofas, dedicated service, modern decorations, and an air of exclusivity make JIMMY an ideal choice for when you want to enjoy drinks alongside an intimate conversation.

 Cocktails and wines are this bar's calling cards, but there's also a small menu of bar-bites in case you get hungry.

-The James also has a fantastic outdoor rooftop pool, which is guest-exclusive most of the year.
-During summer weekends, however, The James opens its pool-doors to the public, organizing pool parties loved by the entire neighborhood.
+JIMMY SoHo also has a fantastic outdoor rooftop pool, which is guest-exclusive most of the year.
+During summer weekends, however, the rooftop opens its pool-doors to the public, organizing pool parties loved by the entire neighborhood.

 A trendy spot amongst New Yorkers; If you're visiting, make sure to dress your best.